Surge in demand for Turkish lira as UK holidaymakers eye unprecedented rates

 “We expect to replenish stocks over the next 24-36 hours to those branches with limited stock and apologise if any customers have experienced delays when purchasing currency.”

-Thomas Cook Money – which is supplied by Travelex – has also been running low on lira.
+Thomas Cook Money, which is supplied by Travelex, has also been running low on lira.

 Managing director Anth Mooney said: “With the lira in high demand across our stores, we’re advising customers to put money on a pre-paid card which locks in the unprecedented rates now to spend on holiday later.”